mageplaza/magento-2-ajax-layered-navigation/README.md

 On an online store which there is no existence of shopping assistants, customers need nothing but an effective product filtering/searching tool.
 It would seem strange if your Magento 2 store had no **Layered Navigation** because other e-commerce websites, today, are even trying to enhance their filtering systems to optimize UX on their platforms.

 To boost filtering experience for buyers, [Ajax Layered Navigation extension for Magento 2]() allows filtered products to appear immediately after every single filtering action.
-Hence, there is no painfully-long-seem-to-be waiting time between each filter, and customers will be more likely to enjoy their time shopping on your store.
+Hence, there is no seem-to-be-painfully-long waiting time between each filter, and customers will be more likely to enjoy their time shopping on your store.

 ## 1. Documentation